gilzoide/godot-lua-pluginscript/README.md

 - [X] Lua REPL
 - [ ] API documentation
 - [ ] Example projects
-- [ ] EditorImportPlugin to minify or compile Lua scripts
+- [ ] Editor plugin to minify Lua scripts
 - [ ] Drop-in binary release in GitHub
 - [ ] Submit to Asset Library

 ## Building

 This project uses git submodules for its dependencies, so be sure to activate submodules before building.